12 Extraordinary UNESCO World Heritage Sites Where Nature Meets Culture

 Ibiza, Spain

-This island, hardly a secret vacation spot, has a reputation as a party place.
-But UNESCO recognized it for culture and biodiversity more than 20 years ago.
-Throughout history, various cultures have visited this Balearic isle, including the ancient Phoenicians, who had a colony here.
+This island, hardly a secret vacation spot, is better known for its nonstop nightlife than its nature.
+But UNESCO has recognized it for its culture and biodiversity for more than 25 years.
+Various cultures have visited this Balearic isle over the centuries, including the ancient Phoenicians, who had a colony here.
 Remains of their presence include a well-preserved necropolis.
 A highlight of Ibiza’s biodiversity is Ses Salines Natural Park, noted for its marine life; it’s ideal for watching flamingos and snorkeling.

-Wildlife and fossil remains are among the attractions at this African World Heritage site.
+Wildlife and fossil remains are among the attractions at Ngorongoro Conservation Area.

 Ngorongoro Conservation Area, Tanzania

-Adjacent to famed Serengeti National Park, this natural/cultural site includes Olduvai Gorge, long an area of archaeological research that’s rich in fossil records of human ancestors.
+Adjacent to famed Serengeti National Park, this natural/cultural site includes Olduvai Gorge, which has long been an area of archaeological research and is rich in fossil records of our human ancestors.
 It also features the world’s largest unbroken volcanic crater and supports a wide range of wildlife, including major migrations of zebras, gazelles, and wildebeest.
 Semi-nomadic Maasai continue to use the land for cattle grazing.

 Natural and Cultural Heritage of the Ohrid Region, Albania & North Macedonia

-The natural aspect of this site, Lake Ohrid, straddles the border of these two countries, while the cultural part, the old town of Ohrid, is in North Macedonia.
-Both are far from well-trod paths, and together this scenic and historic spot includes Europe’s oldest lake as well as one of its oldest settlements of people.
-It’s also home to St. Panteleimon, the oldest Slav monastery, plus remains of Christian churches and basilicas from the 4th through 6th centuries noted for their mosaic floors.
-Extensive frescoes and more than 800 Byzantine-style icons in Ohrid date from the 11th through the 14th century.
+The natural aspect of this site—Lake Ohrid—straddles the border of these two countries, while the cultural part—the old town of Ohrid—is in North Macedonia.
+Both are far from well-trod paths.
+This scenic and historic spot includes one of Europe’s oldest and deepest lakes as well as one of its oldest human settlements.
+It’s also home to St. Panteleimon, the most ancient Slav monastery, plus remains of 4th- to 6th-century Christian churches and basilicas noted for their mosaic floors.
+Extensive frescoes and more than 800 Byzantine-style icons in Ohrid date from the 11th through the 14th centuries.
 The geographic isolation also means the lake is a fine place for bird-watching.

-Huge head of the Leshan Giant Buddha dwarfing row of people in background
+Huge head of the Leshan Giant Buddha dwarfing rows of people at left

 Visitors are dwarfed by the Leshan Giant Buddha.